 We have already seen that an app can show different data to different users.
 In some situations, you may want the app to provide different functionality to different users.
 There are three distinct cases to consider:

-- There are a small number of user classes (typically just two, for example, regular users and admins) and one user class has a few extra features exposed.
+- There are a small number of user classes (typically just two, for example, such as regular users and admins) and one user class has a few extra features exposed.

 - There are a small number of user classes and they need very different capabilities.